microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 Data queries are grouped into a container with the name of the data provider to which they belong.
-E.g. AzureSentinel queries are in a container of that name, Spunk queries would be in a “Splunk” container.
+E.g. AzureSentinel queries are in a container of that name, Splunk queries would be in a “Splunk” container.

 TI lookups are put into a "ti" container.